LuisaPolicarpo/Hackathon--aws/README.md

  This solution is presented in the form of an online application.

 ### Data:
-- The data was gathered from the french government (https://www.data.gouv.fr/fr/datasets/5c4ae55a634f4117716d5656) and considers all transactions from 2019 to 2022.
+- The data was gathered from the french government (https://www.data.gouv.fr/fr/datasets/5c4ae55a634f4117716d5656) and considers all housing transactions from 2019 to 2022.

 ### Technology:
 - EDA: Pandas library.